-After Wallis this is like being transported to another planet.
-The first thing I see approaching the capital of New Caledonia, Noumea, in the darkness, is the golden arches of MacDonald’s.
+After Wallis, this is again like being transported to another planet.
+The first thing I see, approaching the capital of New Caledonia, Noumea, in the darkness, is the golden arches of MacDonald’s.
 There are two lane highways, traffic jams and every sign of western civilisation.
 I’ve been allocated an apartment with a bedroom, bathroom, separate toilet kitchen and utility room with washing machine and tumble drier.
 There’s a balcony large enough to hold a party and a view all over town, along the main Anse Vata Beach and across the huge lagoon (reputed to be the largest in the world) to two ilots.

 Noumea and the Ducks

 Nearly everyone speaks some English and they are all very helpful.
 People stop me and ask if I need any help to find my way.
 I’m okay, but it’s raining and it’s a lot further into the town centre than I thought.
 I have two beaches in the south and several bays, used as marinas for plenty of small boats, to navigate, before I arrive at the town proper.
 The protected deep-water harbour here serves as the chief port for New Caledonia.

 The southern section of town, with stretches of golden sand (empty today) is very modern and Riviera, though it manages to maintain some character with the odd bohemian touch.
 There are also upscale shops, especially in the port areas, but Noumea seems to have avoided the Honolulu effect.

 Centre Ville, Noumea, New Caledonia